-for excellence and innovation in spoken word poetry.
+for lifetime achievement in Canadian spoken word poetry.

 Andrea Thompson is a writer, educator and spoken word artist who has been publishing and performing her work for over twenty-five years.
 In 1995 she was featured in the documentary Slamnation, as a member of the country’s first national slam team.
 In 2005, her spoken word CD One was nominated for a Canadian Urban Music Award.
 She is the author of the novel Over Our Heads and co-editor of Other Tongues: Mixed-Race Women Speak Out (both Inanna Publications).
 Thompson currently teaches at Workman Arts, as well as through the Ontario College of Art and Design University and The University of Toronto’s Continuing Studies departments.
 She has written several academic essays on spoken word, “Spoken Word: A Gesture Towards Possibility” (Writing Creative Writing: Essays from the Field,2018).
 Her most recent CD, Solorations, is available through iTunes, Amazon and most online streaming services.

-The Golden Beret Award was founded by Sheri-D Wilson and the Calgary Spoken Word Society.
-Formerly a lifetime achievement award, past iterations have honoured a Canadian spoken word artist who made substantial contributions to the development of spoken word, through the originality of their writing/performance works and involvement in the expansion of the spoken word community.
+The Sheri-D Wilson Golden Beret Award was founded by Sheri-D Wilson and the Calgary Spoken Word Society.
+Past iterations of this award have honoured Canadian spoken word artists who made substantial contributions to the development of spoken word, through the originality of their writing/performance works and involvement in the expansion of the spoken word community.

 2018 – Dwayne Morgan (Toronto, ON)

 2015 – Penn Kemp (London, ON)

 2011 – Ian Ferrier (Montréal, QC)